 It is vitally important to know your Medicare options and their cost, but it is just as imperative to know Medicare's important dates to ensure that you’re enrolled properly and on time.
-Not only should you know when to first enroll in Medicare, but you should also be aware of the Medicare Open Enrollment period, which allows you to switch from one form of Medicare to another.

 This is when you can switch from Original Medicare to a Medicare Advantage plan or vice versa.
 You can also switch from one drug plan to another.
 If you don’t do anything with your coverage during this time of the year you will be automatically renewed on the plan you had the previous year unless that plan was discontinued.